Molmed/EquBAL_explorer/README.md

-# Equine Asthma Cell Atlas
+# EquBAL explorer
-Analysis scripts for the Equine Asthma Cell Atlas project
+Analysis scripts for the EquBAL explorer ShinyCell application hosted on SciLifeLab Serve

 ## Citation
 This is a public repository containing scripts described in the publication: